Contents:

 From fruits to vegetables to rocks, manufacturers are getting creative with materials, and there are tons of options available, with more in production.

 But whilst you might never consider wearing a garment or carrying a bag made from animal skin, choosing an alternative leather is more complicated than you might think.
+So what's the difference when comparing faux leather vs vegan leather?
+They are similar but don't necessarily refer to the same thing.

 Each material has a different impact on the planet and there's no perfect solution (yet).
 There's also the challenge of balancing cost, quality and manufacturing practices.

 At Leafy Souls we keep it simple - no leather products, ever.
-All the products on our site are 100% cruelty-free.
+All the products listed on our site are 100% cruelty-free.

-It's our mission to make it easy to enjoy a vegan lifestyle.
-So below is a comprehensive guide that will explain why vegan leather is better than traditional leather.
-We will also explain how traditional leather is made, the effects on the environment of both animal and vegan leather, and the various alternatives available.
+We will also explain how traditional leather is made, the effects on the environment of both animal and vegan leathers, and the various alternatives available.

 So grab a cup of fair-trade coffee, and let's get started!